The Library of America's definitive edition of Philip Roth's collected works

 The Library of America's definitive edition of Philip Roth's collected works (2005–2017) is a series collecting Philip Roth's works.
 The Library of America's aim is to collect and republish all of Roth's literary output.
 Originally envisioned as an eight-volume series, the revised plan presents Roth's oeuvre in ten volumes.
-First published in 2005, ten volumes have been published as of 2017, all edited by Ross Miller, except the last one, by Roth himself.
+First published in 2005, ten volumes have been published as of 2017.
+All were edited by Ross Miller, except the last one, by Roth himself, although reportedly the chronology and dust jacket copy were in fact authored by Roth himself under Miller's name.